Best Practice’s five ways to transform poor culture in your organisation

 The key to improving culture in your organisation goes much further than having an air-hockey table in the break room.

-So, in recognition of the sheer amount of times I’ve been asked this question, here’s a guide to inspiring more engagement and transforming the culture in your organisation.
+So, in recognition of the sheer amount of times I’ve been asked how to change poor work culture, here’s how to transform poor work culture and how to improve work culture across the board of an organisation.

 Inspiring Mission Statement

 Arguably the most important way to address a culture – or a lack thereof – in the organisation is to have a mission statement underpinned with a clear set of aspirational goals for everyone to look at in the office.
 It’s scientifically-proven that an inspirational mission statement is often the catalyst for spurring and maintaining employee motivation, as they’ll frequently be reminded of what their project is contributing toward.
 If you’re in a leadership position, you want to make sure that when you’re forming this mission statement, you have a set of goals that are both lofty in their aim, but achievable so your team can be frequently ticking off boxes for that motivational boost.

 In addition to this, having a mission statement allows you to create one unified culture, which will encourage employee buy-in.
 Wittingly or not, this will also improve the culture of your organisation as you’ll have more people operating on the same frequency, contributing to one single purpose.
 This will also present you with the opportunity to say thanks and tell people in the organisation how grateful you are for their efforts when you do hit a target; we’ll get more into this in the transformative leadership part of the piece.